deep-entertainment/safehouse/design/gdd.md

 #### MUSIC: horror string slide merging into a rumbling and hectic MARJORIE tune
 #### MUSIC: none

-### Sound effects and ambient noises
+### Sound effects

-Here's a list of all sound effect references in the game:
+Here's a list of all sound effect references in the game (search for SFX:):

 #### SFX: Dialtones
 #### SFX: Door slam